appcircleio/appcircle-docusaurus/docs/workflows/flutter-specific-workflow-steps/flutter-build-for-android.md

 ### Prerequisites

-Before running the **Flutter Build for Android** step, certain prerequisites must be completed.
-These prerequisites are detailed in the table below:
+Before running the **Flutter Build for Android** step, you must complete certain prerequisites, as detailed in the table below:

 | Prerequisite Workflow Step | Description                                                                                   |
 | -------------------------- | --------------------------------------------------------------------------------------------- |